 Top 10 e-commerce websites in the Philippines

-In the Philippines, many actors are already in place but they all trail an overwhelming leader.
-Though the market is growing in both size, as more and more Filipinos buy online, and in scope, as the range of products bought also diversify, existing players and newcomers still have a hard time facing Lazada, the hegemonic leader of Philippine e-commerce and leader of e-commerce in Southeast Asia.
+Several actors are already in place in the Philippines, but they all trail an overwhelming leader.
+Though the market is growing in both size, and in scope, as the range of products bought also diversify, existing players and newcomers still have to face Lazada, the hegemonic leader of Philippine e-commerce and a leader of e-commerce in Southeast Asia.

 Note that this post is part of a series on top e-commerce sites in Southeast Asia:

 - Top e-commerce sites in Singapore